 - B) Total Impression: Impression is directly related to your website discovery, i.e it is the number of times your website appeared in SERP (Search engine result page).

 - D) Average Position: It is the average number of positions of your discovered keywords.
-Discovered keywords mean the terms that Google found your website is appearing when someone searches them.
+Discovered keywords mean the terms that Google found on your website is appearing when someone searches them.

 Now check out the image below,